Vnumedia/ng-swagger-generate/README.md

-nd-swagger-gen: A Swagger 2.0 codegen for Angular 2+
+nd-swagger-generate-stubs: A Swagger 2.0 codegen for Angular 2+
 ---

 originally forked from https://github.com/cyclosproject/ng-swagger-gen

-This project is a NPM module that takes a [Swagger 2.0](http://swagger.io/) JSON [specification](http://swagger.io/specification/) and generates services and model classes for an Angular 2+ project.
+This project is a NPM module that takes a [Swagger 2.0](http://swagger.io/) JSON [specification](http://swagger.io/specification/) and generates two differen clients: 1: HTTPS: services and model classes for an Angular 2+ project.
+2. MOCK: http client + returning stubs instead of making real http calls.

 This generator may not cover all usages of the Swagger 2.0 specifications.